sn6uv/minesweeper/README.md

 ### 9x9 with 10 mines (Beginner)

-Wins 1.5% of games (after 20mins training).
+Wins 22% of games (after 10h training on CPU).